LaurentTardif/bibliography/devops/chocolatey/src/site/markdown/Chocolatey.md

 NOTE: Using Force --force (-f) should only be done in subsequent testing where you are reinstalling the same package that you've changed and should NOT be used in regular use scenarios.
 It should definitely not be in scripts.

-NOTE: If you are using a Semver dash in your package version (such as 1.0.0-beta), you will need to use the -pre switch or else you will get Unable to find package errors from choco install.
+NOTE: If you are using a  SemVer dash in your package version (such as 1.0.0-beta), you will need to use the -pre switch or else you will get Unable to find package errors from choco install.
 You can also specify -version 1.0.0-beta to try to install that exact version.

 . points to the current directory.
 You can specify multiple directories separated by a semicolon;